ARCHER2-HPC/archer2-docs/user-guide/profile.rst

    module load perftools

-3. Compile your code in the standard way.
+3. Compile your code in the standard way always using the Cray compiler wrappers (ftn, cc and CC).
 Object files need to be made available to CrayPat to correctly build an instrumented executable for profiling or tracing, this means that compile and link stage should be separated by using the ``-c`` compile flag.

 ::

  [user@archer2]$ cc -h std=c99 -c jacobi.c
  [user@archer2]$ cc jacobi.o -o jacobi

 4. Instrument your application
    To instrument then the binary, run the ``pat_build`` command.
 This will generate a new binary with ``+pat`` appended to the end (e.g. ``jacobi+pat``)